ujjawal234/bipp-datasets/projects/bihar-nhb/README.md

 bihar-nhb
 ==============================
 #initial command
-From Bihar nhb pdf datasets to extract into csv files
+From Bihar nhb pdf datasets to extract into csv files and analysis of the data

 Project Structure
 ------------